avelgest/principled-material-layers/README.md

 and allows adding additional channels.
 - Individually set the blend mode of each of a layer’s channels or disable the channel entirely.
-- Use a node group as a custom blend mode.
+- Use node groups to mask layers or as custom blend modes.
-- Add node-based masks to layers in the layer stack.
+- Most features support using UDIMs.

 ## Usage
 Go into Texture Paint mode and open the “Material Layers” tab in the sidebar.